 src/components/ └──yourComponentName/ └──yourComponentName.html └──yourComponentName.css └──yourComponentName.js

 It adds your component to configs/componentList.json with default options implemented.

-> finsemble-cli add component <yourComponentName> --react-component=true
+> finsemble-cli add component <yourComponentName> --component-type=react

 Similar to the first command, this script creates the appropriate directory structure and adds your component to configs/componentList.json.
-It also adds your React component to the Webpack build process so that Webpack watches and rebuilds the files when they change.

 Webpack gets the list of components it should watch and build from configs/componentsToBuild.json.

 src/components/ └──yourComponentName/ └──src/ └──components/ └──stores/ └──app.jsx └──yourComponentName.html └──yourComponentName.css

 To incorporate Angular components into your project, first ensure that you have the Angular CLI installed globally:

 The Finsemble CLI will use the Angular CLI utility (